 Many people are still struggling with the concept of legalized marijuana.
 For decades and generations, Americans grew accustomed to knowing marijuana as a powerful and dangerous drug — one that could lead to deaths and criminal behavior if it was allowed in their community.
 The past decade has really opened up a lot of people’s eyes to the facts, which almost wholly dismiss those worries.
 The medical marijuana communities in several states have also shown the immense benefits cannabis can have for the sick, which is one of many factors that have led to a seismic shift in public opinion regarding marijuana legalization.

 Presently, we sit on the precipice of more states preparing for coming marijuana legalization initiatives, either derived from state legislators or from citizens themselves through the ballots.
 Colorado and Washington kicked-off the whole thing, and have since been joined by a few others.
 That doesn’t mean that a slew of other states aren’t on the cusp, however.

-Here are seven states that are preparing for legalization pushes of their own, hot on the heels of Washington, Colorado, Oregon, Alaska and Washington D.C.
-Several of these states of ballot initiatives set for 2016, so we could less than two short years away from seeing their aspirations for marijuana legalization become a reality.
+Here are seven states that are preparing for legalization pushes of their own, hot on the heels of Washington, Colorado, Oregon, and Alaska Several of these states of ballot initiatives set for 2016, so we could less than two short years away from seeing their aspirations for marijuana legalization become a reality.